uzobola/secure-vpc-endpoint-architecture/real-world-projects/Secure VPC Endpoint Architecture  on AWS/README.md

 ## Security Highlights

-This architecture emphasizes secure connectivity through:
+This architecture emphasizes **secure-by-default** design through:

 -  **VPC Isolation**: Service and customer workloads are deployed in fully isolated VPCs
--  **No Public Exposure**: Application traffic never leaves the AWS private backbone
+-  **No Public Exposure**: Application traffic never leaves the AWS private space
 -  **Controlled Access**: Service provider must **explicitly accept** endpoint requests
 -  **Minimal Attack Surface**: Only TCP port 80 is exposed via NLB — no direct EC2 access
 -  **Secure by Design**: Follows AWS best practices for private service exposure

 ---

-##  Like to try your hands at this ...
+##  Like to try your hand at this ...
-You can find the steps here: [`guide/steps`](guide/steps)
+You can find the steps here: [`guide/steps`](guide/steps.md) It includes:
+- VPC + subnet creation
+- EC2 setup with SSH & HTTP access
+- NLB creation and registration
+- Publishing an endpoint service
+- Creating and connecting the customer interface endpoint
+- Manual testing and cleanup steps

 ---

 ##  Skills You'll be Demonstrating...

-- VPC design and public/private subnetting
+- VPC design and subnet architecture
-- Internet Gateway and route table configuration
+- Internet gateway and route table setup
-- EC2 bootstrapping with user-data scripts
+- EC2 provisioning with user-data automation
-- Load balancing with NLB for high throughput
+- Load balancing with NLB
-- Interface VPC Endpoints and Endpoint Service management
+- Secure private access with Interface VPC Endpoints
-- Private DNS resolution testing with curl from customer EC2
+- Service-to-service architecture patterns
-- Manual validation and teardown for clean environments
+- Zero-trust connectivity and resource teardown

----

-##  Setup Summary

-1. Create **Service VPC** + public subnet + EC2 instance
-2. Attach Internet Gateway, route table, and bootstrap Apache
-3. Create **Network Load Balancer** and register EC2 as target
-4. Publish **Endpoint Service** with acceptance required
-5. Create **Customer VPC** + subnet + EC2 + Internet Gateway
-6. Create **Interface Endpoint** to connect to NLB
-7. SSH into customer EC2 and verify via `curl <VPC Endpoint IP>`
-8. Cleanup all AWS resources

 ---

 ## Cleanup Checklist